vistadataproject/nodeVISTA/setupDocker/README.md

 ### Thick Clients
 The main client of VISTA is a Windows application called the Computerized Patient Record System (CPRS).
 To run on a Macintosh or Linux machine, CPRS must be run on a Windows virtual machine (VM) using Virtualbox.

-Installation:
+__Installation__
-1. Install [Virtualbox](https://www.virtualbox.org) on the Mac or Linux host
+* Install [Virtualbox](https://www.virtualbox.org) on the Mac or Linux host
-2. Install [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) as a VM in Virtualbox
+* Install [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) as a VM in Virtualbox
-3. Witin the Windows VM, download and install [CPRS](https://www.osehra.org/content/install-vistarpms-clients)
+* Witin the Windows VM, download and install [CPRS](https://www.osehra.org/content/install-vistarpms-clients)

-Networking:
+__Connect CPRS to nodeVISTA in docker__
-Set networking in Virtualbox to 'Bridged'
+* In Virtualbox: set networking to 'Bridged'

-On the Macintosh host, obtain the __docker IP address__ of nodeVISTA:
+* On the Mac host: Obtain the __docker IP address__ of nodeVISTA
 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999

-Within the Windows virtual machine, confirm it can reach the NodeVistA docker environment:
+* In the Windows VM: Confirm the Windows environment can reach the NodeVistA docker environment
 > ping -r 5 *__dockerIPaddress__*

-__Configure CPRS__
-Confirgure CPRS to use the correct IP and port address to reach nodeVISTA.
-Right-click on the CPRS icon and open its "Properties".
+* In CPRS: Confirgure CPRS to connect to the nodeVISTA server Right-click on the CPRS icon and open its "Properties".
 Click on the "Shortcut" tab.
 In the "Target" field paste:
 > "C:\Program Files (x86)\VistA\CPRS\CPRSChart.ext" CCOW=diable s=*__dockerIPaddress__* p=9330 showrpcs